Top Investment Banking Interview Questions (and Answers)

 Briefly explain the process of a buy-side M&A deal

 - Lots of time is spent completing research on the potential acquisition targets and with the company, you are representing, go through multiple cycles of selection and filtering.

 - Based on the feedback from them narrow down the list and decide which ones are to be further approached.

 - Meetings are conducted to gauge the receptivity of potential seller.

 - Serious discussions with the seller take place which calls for in-depth due diligence and figuring out the offer price.

 - Negotiate the price and other key terms of the purchase agreement.

 Briefly explain accretion and dilution analysis

-- In order to gauge the impact of an acquisition to the acquirer’s Earnings per share (EPS) and also compare it with the company’s EPS if the acquisition would have not been executed accretion and dilution analysis is undertaken.
+- In order to gauge the impact of the acquisition to the acquirer’s earnings per share (EPS) and also compare it with the company’s EPS if the acquisition would have not been executed accretion and dilution analysis is undertaken.